DataDog/dd-trace-rb/docs/GettingStarted.md

   # Symbol matching your database connection in config/database.yml
   # Only available if you are using Rails with ActiveRecord.
   c.use :active_record, describes: :secondary_database, service_name: 'secondary-db'

+  # Block configuration pattern.
   c.use :active_record, describes: :secondary_database do |second_db|
     second_db.service_name = 'secondary-db'
   end

   # Connection string with the following connection settings:
-  # Adapter, user, host, port, database
+  # adapter, username, host, port, database
+  # Other fields are ignored.
   c.use :active_record, describes: 'mysql2://root@127.0.0.1:3306/mysql', service_name: 'secondary-db'

-  # Hash with following connection settings
+  # Hash with following connection settings:
-  # Adapter, user, host, port, database
+  # adapter, username, host, port, database
+  # Other fields are ignored.
   c.use :active_record, describes: {
       adapter:  'mysql2',
       host:     '127.0.0.1',